Ferrari SF15-T: Season summary

-A second win was achieved in Hungary, when Vettel overtook the two Mercedes cars at the start, and led for the majority of the race.
+A second win was achieved in Hungary, when Vettel overtook the two Mercedes cars at the start and led for the majority of the race.
 Vettel took his first pole for Ferrari and the team's first for three years – since the 2012 German Grand Prix – in Singapore, ending the dominance of qualifying for Mercedes, since the dawn of the new Formula One turbo era.
 He then led the entire race, to take his and the team's third victory of the season with Räikkönen finishing third to record the team's first double podium finish for two years.

 Ferrari finished the season 2nd in the Constructors' table with 428 points, nearly doubling their point total from the previous year.
 They proved to be the only true challenger to the dominant Mercedes team, as they were the only other team to win races.
 One minor consolation in the year was winning the inaugural DHL Fastest Pit Stop Award for completing the fastest pitstop in the most races during the season.

+Livery

+This was the final year for Haas sponsorship before they would eventually become their own F1 team the following season.

+The team paid tribute to Jules Bianchi at the Hungarian Grand Prix with carrying a message "Jules nei nostri cuori" ("Jules in our hearts") on the headrest.
+At the Belgian Grand Prix, Ferrari celebrated their 900th Grand Prix and their cars carried a logo celebrating the achievement on their upper front of the nose cone.